HL7/fhir-us-ndh/input/pagecontent/ndapi-use-cases.md

     <figcaption></figcaption>
 </figure>

-### Use cases for supporting IHE networks
+### Use cases for supporting HIE networks

 NDH adopts the approach proposed in the IHE White Paper "Document Sharing Across Network Topologies" by utilizing the NDH OrganizationAffiliation resource to accommodate the various scenarios for federated, multi-hop, and proxied Endpoints.
 Specifically, we address how to represent the structure in the National Directory and ensure the successful execution of federated transactions, such as sending an XDR (Cross-Enterprise Document Reliable Interchange) push to a Document Recipient, intended for one or more recipients.
 The approach also includes implementing specific mechanisms to solve particular problems,  allowing each environment to only adopt the mechanisms it requires.
 For instance, if a directory can declare that all Organization.partOf relationships imply the flow of federated data, the OrganizationAffiliation profile may not be necessary.
 It is essential to ensure that all mechanisms work seamlessly together within the National Directory, taking into account multiple networks and perspectives.

+The key to this approach is the HIE-specific codes for OrganizationAffiliation.code, which are explained in the [CodeSystem: Organization Affiliation Role for HIE ](https://terminology.hl7.org/6.2.0/CodeSystem-organization-affiliation-role-for-hie.html#organization-affiliation-role-for-hie-HieInitiator ).
+These codes are added to the value set for the NDH profile for OrganizationAffiliation.

 The National Directory provides multiple perspectives based on access, without relying on selective visibility.
 This means that all consumers, regardless of their perspective, can view all details in the National Directory.
 Here is an Example from IHE  "Document Sharing Across Network Topologies" White Paper.
 - Valley Region HIE has joined a nationwide health information exchange, Big Health Exchange.